 Adventures Involving Building

-In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
-Even though the other ranks aren’t working on an adventure by making a birdhouse or tray, they are working on skills that will be important for them in the future.
+In the Cub Scout program, there are three adventures that involve building something out of wood.
+Even though the other ranks aren't working on an adventure by making a birdhouse or tray, they are working on hand tool skills that will be important for them in the future.

-You can download the instructions and the accompanying diagram by clicking on these links.
+You can download the instructions by entering your email below.

 - 150″ of 2″ x 4″ pine – $6.22